Does Medicare Have a Deductible? What to Know about Part A, B, C, D

 Medicare Advantage (Part C) Deductibles

 Medicare Advantage (Part C) is an alternative type of Medicare plan that is purchased through a private insurer.
 Not every Part C plan is available throughout the country.
 Your state, county and zip code will determine which plans are available for you to choose from in your area.
-A GoHealth licensed insurance agent will be happy to work with you on your plan options, including those with $0 or low deductibles.
+A GoHealth licensed insurance agent will walk you through your plan options, including those with $0 or low deductibles.

 Medicare Advantage plans are required by law to cover at least as much as Original Medicare.
 Most plans also cover important healthcare extras that Original Medicare doesn’t pay for.
 These extras vary by plan.